 The forecasted low and high temperatures for today were 21 and 43 degrees Fahrenheit, so minutes before I left the house I was a little surprised when my phone indicated that the “now” temperature was just 11.
 Then a couple miles from Edora Park, Teeter’s dashboard was registering just 1 degree before settling on 5 in the parking lot.

-At the race start, Nick’s beard was filled with icicles and even Tom showed up in a down jacket instead of his signature singlet and shorts.
+At the race start, Nick’s beard was filled with icicles, no combs could go through it and even Tom showed up in a down jacket instead of his signature singlet and shorts.
 Clearly, if the weather forecasters were the CIA, Congress would have been demanding public hearings for them.

 Nevertheless, I still opted to run in shorts and Puma H-Streets mainly because I was dismayed at how much tights and trail-worthy New Balance MT101s seemed to be slowing me down in the Reindeer Marathon.
 This, of course, earned some teasing at the moment I took off, as someone even yelled “hey, we have a dress code here!”

 But I think it turned out to be a good decision.
 Without neoprene restricting knee flexion, my legs felt amazingly free and I settled into a nice sustainable pace.
 Not super speedy, mind you, but sub-7:00/mile—decent (for me) considering the temps.
 And the distance.
 And my training, or lack of.
 Amazingly I was able to maintain that pace the entire way.

 Final time was 34:27, which was almost two minutes faster than last year, although slower than every other year prior.
 (I’ve now done this race seven times).
 But it was never quite this cold.

 I was even happy enough with the run to forgive the weathermen.

 If you enjoyed this article, please consider receiving my weekly newsletter.
 I typically write about endurance bicycling, world travel, self improvement, Colorado living, marathon running, and epic adventures.